Updated on May 23, 2019

 Are there any exemptions to the law?

 You are exempt from the tax if you rent your home for 14 days or fewer per calendar year.
-However, you are still required to register your home and provide insurance.
+You are still required, however, to register your home and provide insurance.
 (See below for more details about insurance requirements).
+“Short term” refers to any rental period of 31 days or less, so annual or long-term rentals are excluded from the tax.

 Who will collect the tax?

 Whoever collects the rent from the tenants is responsible for also collecting the lodging tax as a separate fee.
 It could be collected along with the initial deposit or when the balance of the rent is paid.
 You will have to keep track of the tax and set it aside and remit it to the state at a later date.
-Any other details pertaining to the tax collection are not yet known as of this writing.
+Operators of short-term rentals must register with MassTaxConnect on or after July 1, 2019 when registration will be available.

 How will the taxes be remitted?